Shanvirani03/Miracle-WebScraper-Application/README.md

     GRANT ALL PRIVILEGES ON DATABASE mydatabase TO myuser;
     ```

-    **Connect to Database by running the following commands**;
+    **Connect to Database by running the following command**:
     ```
-    psql -U myuser -d mydatabase
+    psql -U myuser -d mydatabase;
     ```

 4. **Run the Python Script**: